FelipeFMA/Linuwu-Sense-PHN16-72/docs/TECHNICAL_OVERVIEW.md

 - Battery charge limiter integration

 It achieves this by interfacing directly with the machine’s ACPI/WMI firmware methods, following a careful, device‑specific reverse‑engineering process.
-The result is a small, auditable kernel module with a clean sysfs API, plus a CLI and a minimal GTK4 GUI that work out of the box on Linux—without background daemons, heavyweight services, or lock‑in.
+The result is a small, auditable kernel module with a clean sysfs API, plus a CLI and a minimal GTK4 GUI that work out of the box on Linux.
+Without background daemons, heavyweight services, or lock‑in.

 ## Project history and scope